ajhollid/bluewave_collaborative_git/readme.md

 ## Fetching changes from upstream and merging

-> You will often want to start from the latest code from the original prroject.
+> You will often want to start from the latest code from the original project.
 To do so, run
 >
-> `git fetch <oringal_repository_remote>`
+> `git fetch <original_repository_remote>`
 >
 > Example:
 >